vgupta117/assignment07/README.md

-# DMS 290 Assignment 1
+# DMS 290 Assignment 2

-Simple javascript is used on the index of the site to toggle the view of the table.
-When the toggle table button is pressed the table is displayed and disappears in the opposite case.
+For this Assignment I made the following edits to the website:

+- Added a background image to all pages
+- Changed the layout of the home page.
+- added some styling to the header and text descriptions of all pages
+- changed the color pallet of the website
+- changed the font Family of the webPage.